 Are you ready for the new world of work?

-A recent Harvard Business Review article caught our attention with this headline: Why I Tell My MBA Students to Stop Looking for a Job and Join the Gig Economy.
+A popular Harvard Business Review article caught our attention with this headline: Why I Tell My MBA Students to Stop Looking for a Job and Join the Gig Economy.

-It was written by Diane Mulcahy, who just published a new book, “The Gig Economy: The Complete Guide to Getting Better Work, Taking More Time Off, and Financing the Life You Want.”
+It was written by Diane Mulcahy, the author of the successful book, “The Gig Economy: The Complete Guide to Getting Better Work, Taking More Time Off, and Financing the Life You Want.”
 She also works directly with students who are about to enter the shifting workplace, through her role as an adjunct lecturer in Babson College’s MBA program.
 Students are responding — the class was named by Forbes as one of the Top 10 Most Innovative Business School Classes in the country.

 We’re interested in how work is changing.
 Since Antenna is a community of free-agent consultants and we work with our client companies on a project basis, we wanted to hear more.
 We talked to Mulcahy to find out where she thinks the gig economy is going, and how individual professionals and established businesses should be thinking about the future of work.